Utah Iron Ore Corporation

 |4||2-Truck Shay||8x8 inches||29 inches||48,000 pounds||3324||Aug 1928||(new)||2|

-Allen Copeland found a reference to a possible third Shay locomotive being used at the Desert Mound mine.
+- Concerning a possible third Shay at the Iron Mountain mines, Allen Copeland found a reference to a possible third Shay locomotive being used at the Desert Mound mine.
 In December 1964, before Michael Koch published his landmark book "The Shay Locomotive: Titan of the Timber," Allen compiled a list of Shay locomotives based on a booklet called "Shays of The Western United States and Canada", compiled by Ralph Ranger, Jr. in 1963.
 It was a bound mimeographed list with hard covers.
 Ralph Ranger and Jack Holst were early geared engine enthusiasts, and dug through records, rosters and photographs.
 Although Mr. Ranger did not cite his sources, he did cite the people that helped him with his effort, including Gerald Best, C. W. Witbeck, Charles Fischer, and Bob Hanft.
 The Koch book does not show Lima 672 as being on the Utah Iron Ore railroad, nor does the booklet published and sold by Tom Lawson "Shay-The Supplement" in 1998.
-At any rate, if Lima 672 was sent to Utah, it was a lot heavier than the other two Shays on the property, as well as being standard gauge, and this could explain why it did not last long on the property. (email from Allen Copeland, dated March 6, 2011) (ed note: The similarity of numbers, 672 vs. 1672, also suggests a simple typographical error.)
-(Read more at Shay Locomotives.com)
+At any rate, if Lima 672 was sent to Utah, it was a lot heavier than the other two Shays on the property, as well as being standard gauge, which adds to the doubful entry in the Ranger and Holst list from 1963.
+(Allen Copeland, email dated March 6, 2011) (Read more at Shay Locomotives.com)